chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Note that the pulling rate is implicitely set by the total pull distance (32A, as set in COM_pull.RST) and the total simulation time (32ns, as set in 05_Pull.in).
 The pulling rate here is then 1A per ns.

 You will have to modify GPU / AMBERHOME specific information, or make it suitable for your cluster.
+This took 12 hours on a single GPU.
+However you can skip to the next step without doing the actual run, as the starting windows we extract from the the resulting trajectory are provided.

-Due to file sizes, the outputs are not provided here.
+Due to file sizes, the trajectories are not provided here.
 You can check the pulling step has worked by plotting the z-position:
 >xmgrace 05_Pull_dist.dat

 ![Alt text](/figures/moh_pull.png?raw=true "Pulling: distance vs time")